hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/intro-to-graphql/3-writing-data-mutations.md

 ## Basic mutations
-Since we're using Hasura for our GraphQL API, we get mutations for insert, updates or deletes that we can use in our app.
+Since we're using Hasura for our GraphQL API, we get mutations for inserts, updates or deletes that we can use in our app.

 Let's try these mutations out in the context of a todo app to see what mutations look like.
 Mutations that you get from another GraphQL